The three types of rocks

 - Foliated metamorphic rocks — pressure squeezes or elongates the crystals, resulting in a clear preferential alignment.

 - Non-foliated metamorphic rocks — the crystals have no preferential alignment.
-Some rocks, such as limestone, are made of minerals that simply don’t elongate, no matter how much stress you apply.
+Some rocks, such as marble (the metamorphized version of limestone), are made of minerals that simply don’t elongate, no matter how much stress you apply.

 Metamorphic rocks can form in different conditions, in different temperatures (up to 200 °C) and pressures (up to 1500 bars).
 By being buried deep enough for a long enough time, a rock will become metamorphic.
 They can form from tectonic processes such as continental collisions, which cause horizontal pressure, friction and distortion; they can also form when the rock is heated up by the intrusion of magma from the Earth’s interior.